 A few years back, Goetz and his research team published an eye-opening study on boredom that divided it into five main categories.
 By taking a closer look at these types of boredom, we can get a glimpse into how each type might affect us and how we may counter it in our relationship.
 With each category, there are real tips we can embrace, big and small, that can serve as an antidote to boredom and allow us to enjoy a livelier, closer relationship.

-1. Indifferent boredom was a lighter, less serious feeling, like being in a tired, yet pleasant mood.
+1. Indifferent boredom, according to Goetz’s research, is a lighter, less serious feeling, like being in a tired, yet pleasant mood.
 It may convey a desire to withdraw from the external world and relax.
-This type of boredom is probably not a serious indication of anything being wrong in relation to your partner.
+This type of boredom is probably not a strong indication of anything being wrong in relation to your partner.
 However, it may be a signal that you’d like a little bit of time alone or quiet to reflect or rest.

 On the other hand, feeling indifferent boredom may actually offer a good opportunity to relax or rest with your partner, express affection, take a walk outside, or cuddle up and read or watch something together.
 You don’t need to be bubbling with energy to express warmth and intimacy.
 Quiet acts of closeness go a long way to making you feel more alive toward your partner.

 2. Calibrating boredom is a little less pleasant.
 In Goetz’s study, it was associated with “wandering thoughts, not knowing what to do, and a general openness to behaviors aimed at changing the situation.”
 Basically, you may be keeping your ears open for better options, but you’re not actively looking to alter your situation.